 Some policies include coverage for possessions outside the home as well.

-Unlike buildings insurance, contents insurance is not compulsory, but can be useful protection and piece-of-mind- especially if you lived in a shared property.
+Unlike building insurance, contents insurance is not compulsory but can be useful for protection and peace of mind- especially if you live in a shared property.

 This addition will ensure you can protect your belongings when they are out of the house, such as if your bike was stolen when locked up safely in public.